 I took photos of people and asked them about their shoes.
 One girl had borrowed boots from her flatmate and the laces kept coming undone, and she worried she might fall over.
 I told her half the room looked like they might fall over and she walked away smiling.

 Another flame-haired woman had just had her haircut and she worried it was too short.
 Fingering the anus of my top knot, I told her it looked fierce.

-I wanted to talk to the guy with the blouse and beard but I didn’t get a chance.
-If I had I would have told him he looked terrific.
+I wanted to talk to the person with the blouse and beard but I didn’t get a chance.
+If I had I would have told them they looked terrific.
 That’s all anyone wants to hear.

 Do I look OK?

 Am I OK?